Click on the questions below to find answers to some of the most Frequently Asked Questions about Financial Aid at the Cleveland Institute of Music.

 We strongly urge all FAFSA filers to have their tax return data updated with the IRS Data Retrieval option on the FAFSA.
 This will assure the correct values are entered for the tax return fields and will make the Verification process much simpler for both student (and parent, if applicable) for all the FAFSAs selected for the Verification Process.

-Beginning February 1, 2014, students and parents who have submitted their 2013 IRS tax return will be able to select the IRS Data Retrieval option on the 14-15 FAFSA to transfer tax information there.
-We strongly encourage you to select this option during the initial filing or when subsequent corrections are made to your FAFSA.
+We strongly encourage you to select this option during the initial filing or during a subsequent correction to your FAFSA.
 This option will expedite the processing of your financial aid application and improve the accuracy of your aid eligibility in a timely fashion.
-Until final tax information is documented via an official federal option listed above, disbursement of all need-based federal aid for all students will be on hold.
+Until final tax information is documented, disbursement of all need-based federal aid for all students will be on hold.

 According to the IRS, electronically filed tax return information will be available online from the IRS site in 1-2 weeks after the return has been filed.
 Data from paper tax returns will be available in 6-8 weeks.
 Detailed step by step help for using the IRS DRT is found at http://www.irsdataretrievaltool.com/irs-data-retrieval-tool-step-by-step-instructions.